anantoghosh/react-linkify-it/readme.md

 ### Features

 - 📦 **Tiny** - Less than 800 bytes gzipped after tree shaking.
+- 🔹 **Dependency free** - No extra dependencies.
+Just a single file.
 - 📝 **Customizable** - Adjust to your specific case as required.
 - 💧 **Generic** - Not just links, wrap any pattern with _any_ component.
 - 🏎 **Fast** - Single pass processing.